-Dragonwell is THE most common tea drank in China, and this Dragonwell is a middle quality grade of tea.
+Dragonwell is THE most common tea drank in China, and this Dragonwell is above average quality grade.
 It is higher grade than the Dragonwell typically found in the West, but it is not so rare as to have an unapproachable price point.
 Any Chinese resident would approve of this tea.

 Using water over 175 degrees will cause the bitter tannins to be released, and essentially ruin this tea.
 To appreciate this tea, do not oversteep, and do not use too hot of water.